Joyeta16/Spotify-Wrapped-Overview/README.md

 The analysis covers data from 2013 to 2024, offering valuable insights into listening habits and personal music preferences.

-## Data Cleaning Steps:
+## 🧹️ Data Cleaning Steps:

 #### Removed Noisy Tracks:

-- Filtered out rows/tracks with a playback duration of ≤30 seconds, as these are typically skipped songs that add noise and skew results.
+- Filtered out tracks with a playback duration of ≤30 seconds, as they indicate minimal interaction and primarily add noise, skewing the results.

 #### Ensured Consistency:

 - Used Power Query to clean and standardize the data for further processing.

-## Data Preparation Steps:
+## 📊 Data Preparation Steps:

 #### Extracted Playback Duration: